Ashutosh-Maurya-87/beginner_python/100 Days of Code Challange in Python/Day (4) 29082024/ReadMe/set.md

   ############################
-* The union() methods joins all items from both sets, means it contains only that unique item which is present in both set and update() methods joins all items from both sets, means it update the original set and join that.
+* The union() methods joins all items from both sets, means it contains only that unique item which is present in both set and

+# update() methods
+* joins all items from both sets, means it update the original set and join that.

+# The intersection(set1,set2...) method
-The intersection() method keeps ONLY the duplicates, means it contains only that item which is present in both set.
+* keeps ONLY the duplicates, means it contains only that item which is present in both set.
-The difference() method keeps the items from the first set that are not in the other set(s).
-The symmetric_difference() method keeps all items EXCEPT the duplicates.

 # intersection_update(set1,set2...) method
  * set1 is required, set2 is optional
- The intersection_update() method updates the set by removing the items that are not common to all the specified sets.
+ * The intersection_update() method updates the set by removing the items that are not common to all the specified sets.

+# The difference() method
+* keeps the items from the first set that are not in the other set(s).

+# The symmetric_difference(set1,set2...) method
+ * keeps all items EXCEPT the duplicates.
+ * Means it give the uncommon value which not present in both set

+# symmetric_difference_update(set1,set2...) method
+* same as symmetric_difference() method but it update the original set

+# issuperset(set1,set2..) method
+* it check if all the item of particular set is present in the original set, if present the it return true otherwise false